The Muppet Show: Sex and Violence pilot (1975)

 Zoot has also appeared in every major Muppet movie (excluding Kermit's Swamp Years--but... major?
 Meh).
 In The Muppet Movie he was seen playing in a church with the rest of the Electric Mayhem, in The Great Muppet Caper, he famously had no other pants, man; in The Muppets Take Manhattan he was quite excited about aliens landing, only to find that nobody had; in The Muppet Christmas Carol he played Fozziwig's Party, in Muppet Treasure Island he questioned the politics of piracy, in Muppets From Space he played a bar mitzvah with the rest of the Electric Mayhem, and in The Muppets' Wizard of Oz he arrived late.

 Recently, Zoot has been making a resurgence along with the rest of the Electric Mayhem.
 He has been seen in Give a Day.
 Get a Disney Day. promotions, Christmas at Rockefeller Center (2009), Studio DC: Almost Live!, Letters to Santa, and "Bohemian Rhapsody."
-It seems highly likely that Zoot will continue to appear in new appearances alongside the rest of the band.
+Zoot continued to appear alongside the band in The Muppets and will be seen in Muppet Most Wanted this year.

 Some noteworthy Zoot performances...